Search our Site

 All cancer is genetic, but not all cancer is inherited.
 This means that all cancer is the product of pathogenic changes (what used to be called mutations) in one or more genes that result in uncontrollable cell growth.
 However, most of these genetic changes are acquired and not inherited from a parent.
 In fact, only about 5-10% of breast cancer and about 15% of ovarian cancer is thought to be the result of an inherited pathogenic/likely pathogenic (P/LP) variant in a cancer predisposition gene.1 Often cancer predisposition genes have roles in regulating cell growth (tumor suppressor genes) or repairing damaged DNA.
 About 1 in 3 Canadians will develop cancer in their lifetime.
 All individuals have at least an average risk to develop cancer, but with additional risk factors (Figure 1), including an inherited risk, some Canadians have an increased lifetime risk of cancer.

 Figure 1.
-Factors that contribute to cancer risk.
+Factors that contribute to breast cancer risk.

-The genes BRCA1 and BRCA2 account for about half of the hereditary breast/ovarian cancer families.
-Individuals with P/LP variants in these genes have an increased lifetime risk for not only breast and ovarian cancer, but also for contralateral breast, prostate, and pancreatic cancers and more.
-Other high-risk genes (e.g. PALB2, PTEN) and moderate risk genes (e.g. CHEK2, ATM) account for the rest, however not every family will have an identifiable genetic etiology to explain their familial cancer.
+The genes BRCA1 and BRCA2 account for about half of the hereditary breast and ovarian cancer families.
+Individuals with P/LP variants in these genes have an increased lifetime risk for not only breast and ovarian cancer, but also for contralateral breast, prostate, pancreatic cancers and more.
+Other high-risk genes (e.g. PALB2, PTEN) and moderate risk genes (e.g. CHEK2, ATM) account for most of the rest.
+Not every family will have an identifiable genetic etiology to explain their familial cancer.
 Current thought is these familial cancers may be the result of a combination of one or more moderate risk genetic variants and shared environmental factors.

-Who to consider referring for a genomic assessment for hereditary breast/ovarian cancer?
+Who to consider referring for a genomic assessment for hereditary breast and ovarian cancer?

 A first step to assessing those who would benefit from a genetic assessment is eliciting a family history.
-Validated tools exist2 to facilitate identifying those who are at an increased risk to have a hereditary predisposition to breast/ovarian cancer and there are general red flags to identify those at risk of any hereditary cancer predisposition (GECKO point of care tool: General hereditary cancer red flags).
-More specific red flags to interrogate when there is a suspicion for hereditary breast/ovarian cancer can be found in our GECKO point of care tool: hereditary breast/ovarian cancer red flags.
+Validated tools exist2 to facilitate identifying those who are at an increased risk to have a hereditary predisposition to breast and ovarian cancer and there are general red flags to identify those at risk of any hereditary cancer predisposition (GECKO point of care tool: General hereditary cancer red flags).
+More specific red flags to interrogate when there is a suspicion for hereditary breast and ovarian cancer can be found in the GECKO point of care tool: hereditary breast and ovarian cancer red flags.
 Reach out to your local genetics provider by eConsult or phone if you have a question about referral, family history, screening or further assessment.

-In general, red flags that raise the suspicion of a hereditary cancer predisposition are:
+In general, these features raise the suspicion of a hereditary cancer predisposition:

 • Multiple relatives (<3) with the same or related cancer diagnoses, on the same side of the family

-• Cancers related to hereditary breast/ovarian cancer predisposition genes are
+• Cancers related to hereditary breast and ovarian cancer predisposition genes are:

 • Breast